 You might also be able to get rid of your loans if you’ve experienced total and permanent disability.
 In rare cases, you can get your loan balance discharged through bankruptcy.
 Learn more about the ways you could qualify for student loan discharge to see if any could apply to you.

-If you’re a new or current college student, you can reduce the amount you need to borrow in student loans by applying for grants and scholarships.
+If you’re a future or current college student, you can also reduce the amount you need to borrow in student loans by applying for grants and scholarships.

 While there are scholarship opportunities across the country, the following are specifically available for North Carolina students.
 You can head to the College Foundation of North Carolina website for the full list.